-If the panel has dedicated function buttons (TP800) or the spa has an Auxiliary Panel(s) installed, pressing those buttons will activate the device indicated for that button.

-These dedicated buttons will operate just like the Spa Screen buttons (see page 4) and the equipment will behave in the same manner with each button press.
+If the spa has an Auxiliary Panel(s) installed, pressing buttons on that panel will activate the device indicated for that button.
+These dedicated buttons will operate just like the Spa Screen buttons and the equipment will behave in the same manner with each button press.